vgwb/slides/DGBL_slides.md

 <!-- slide -->
 # Principles
-- Intrinsic motivation: playing is voluntary and self-driven
 - A **safe environment** to explore and in which to **make mistakes**
 - Learning through enjoyment and "fun"
-- Authenticity: contextualised, goal oriented instead of abstract learning
+- Contextualised, goal oriented instead of abstract learning
-- Self-reliance and autonomy: passions and interests that lead to a will to specialize
 - Experiential learning: learning by doing
+- Intrinsic motivation: playing is voluntary and self-driven
-- Seamless accountability, feedback, intrinsic and extrinsic motivators
+- Seamless accountability and feedback
 - Combine audio, graphics and movement into an interactive and immersive environment
-- Age appropriate
+- Age and culture appropriate

 <!-- slide -->
 ## Mechanisms
-- Rules: simple and binary (e.g. if/then) or requiring more complex decision making
-- Clear but challenging goals
-- A fictional setting or "fantasy"
+- A fictional or real world setting
-- Progressive difficulty levels and ppropriate challenge
+- Progressive difficulty levels and appropriate challenge
-- Interaction and high degree of student control
 - Immediate and constructive feedback
 - A social element that allows people to share experience and build bonds
 - Clear, achievable goals, rules, measurable outcomes and rewards

 <!-- slide -->
 # Videogames
-Computer games are possibly the most engaging pastime in the history of mankind.
-These games bring together combination of motivating elements not found together in any other medium.
+Games bring together combination of motivating elements not found together in any other medium.
 **Games**:
 - are a form of fun -> _enjoyment and pleasure_
 - are a form of play -> intense and passionate _involvement_